Belgium, France, Netherlands

 What happened from 1990 to 1993 in Japan is now happening in other countries in sequence!

-Over the past years, every Belgian could afford it, and even those who could not either buy a home or build one.
-Goldilocks has for years been holding the hands of Belgian Real Estate and not a living soul that believes trees don’t grow all the way into heaven.
-Belgium is, like Manhattan, London city, California and Florida were, a NOT special situation.
+Over the past years, every Belgian has been able to afford it, even those who could not buy a home or build one.
+Goldilocks has for years been holding the hands of Belgian real estate and is not a living soul who believes trees don’t grow into heaven.
+Like Manhattan, London City, California, and Florida, Belgium is NOT special.

-By today, Americans and Brits have already experienced that Real Estate was nothing more than a dream that Greenspan and his buddies fantasized about.
+Today, Americans and Brits have already experienced real estate as nothing more than a dream that Greenspan and his buddies fantasized about.
 Many Americans were sure the (potential) rental income would at least cover the mortgage expenses, and the Renter would pay for his investment.
-Bankers were over happy to confirm this incorrect idea as each new Mortgage meant an extra income.
-Reality shows it is not!
+Bankers were overly happy to confirm this incorrect idea, as each new mortgage meant extra income, but reality shows it does not!

-History shows over and over again that even inflation has been unable to keep up with the real value of a home.
+History shows that even inflation has been unable to keep up with the real value of a home.
 As inflation increases, Taxation and maintenance costs increase.
-To please their voters, Authorities have invented different mechanisms (ex.
-Indexation) to limit rental income increase.
-Even the inflation index is being cooked so that its impact on rent is minimized.
+To please their voters, Authorities have invented different mechanisms (e.g., Indexation) to limit rental income increases.
+Even the inflation index is being cooked to minimize its impact on rent.

 Belgian birth rates have been coming down for years now.
-Still, the Real Estate bubble kept on inflating against a background of growing supply and falling demand.
+Still, the real estate bubble kept inflating against a growing supply and falling demand.
 We have a perfect Von Mises example of misallocating funds in the Belgian style.

 ©, All Rights Reserved - The contents of this report may NOT be copied, reproduced, or distributed without the explicit written consent of Goldonomic.